AkshitBaliyan/AkshitBaliyan-langsmith-MAT496/README.md

 Video 5: Pairwise Experiments
 This feature enables comparison between two experiments, making it easier to determine which approach is more effective for a given use case.

+Video 6: Summary Evaluators
+Summary evaluators combine results from multiple evaluations.
+I had already come across something similar earlier when experimenting with evaluators—creating a composite score by assigning weights to individual evaluators.

+===>  This completed Module 2.